aeryz/aeryz.github.io/docs/os-dev-journey/simple-kernel.md

 ## What's next?

-We will deal with the interrupts and paging on next posts.
+We will deal with the interrupts and paging on the next posts.
 Feel free to contact if you find anything wrong, you have any questions or any ideas.